“Gold Card” US Visa Explained: Will the Indians-Origin-Immigrants Get Impacted?

 According to the press release from the Oval Office, the President has claimed that this Gold Card Visa will attract many well-established people.
 “They’ll be wealthy, and they’ll be successful, and they’ll be spending a lot of money and paying a lot of taxes.”

-Commerce Secretary Howard Lutnick stated that the Gold Card visas will be efficient and will replace the current EB-5 visa program and offered the press with more details.
+Commerce Secretary Howard Lutnick stated that the Gold Card visas will be efficient and will replace the current EB-5 visa program, and offered the press more details.

 Understanding the Existing EB-5 Visa